Exploring the Elastic Properties and Fracture Patterns of Me-Graphene Monolayers and Nanotubes through Reactive Molecular Dynamics Simulations: Methodology

 \section{Methodology}

-We carried out MD Simulations using the LAMMPS \cite{plimpton1995fast} code and using the interatomic reactive force field (ReaxFF) \cite{van2001reaxff}.
-ReaxFF, developed by van Duin, Goddard III, and collaborators, connects quantum chemical force fields and empirical bonding energy terms.
-It can be parameterized using available experimental data and/or from density functional theory (DFT) simulations.
-It goes beyond non-reactive force fields, allowing the description of forming and breaking bonds, which is necessary to investigate non-linear structural deformations and fracture dynamics.
-The ReaxFF parameter set utilized in this study is described in references \cite{mueller2010development,van2001reaxff}.
+We performed MD Simulations using the LAMMPS \cite{plimpton1995fast} code and the Tersoff force field \cite{tersoff1989modeling}.
+Tersoff goes beyond non-reactive force fields, allowing the description of forming and breaking bonds, which is necessary to investigate non-linear structural deformations and fracture dynamics.

 In Figure \ref{fig1}(a), we present the MeGM structure, where its lattice unit cell (magnified in Figure \ref{fig1}(b)) is indicated by a white square and the rolling direction used to generate the MeGNTS by a curvy arrow.
 The MeG carbon atoms forming the different rings are indicated in the colored box (red, blue, and yellow for fused pentagons, octagons, and hexagons).
 The `PaperChain' representation implemented in the molecular visual dynamics (VMD) \cite{humphrey1996vmd} software was used to render the ring composition.
 This technique finds all rings up to a user-defined maximum size by analyzing the molecular topology and fitting a polyhedron to the selected atoms and the ring centroid \cite{humphrey1996vmd}.